sdespotis/sdespotis/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I am currently working at Skroutz as a Content Development Specialist.
+- 🔭 I am currently working as a Fintech Data Analyst.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📝[Data-analyst.gr](Soon new portfolio link)